EthanLipnik/OpenSesame/README.md

 ## License

 OpenSesame is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE.md file for more info.

 ## Acknowledgements